2.2 The Articulatory System

 Figure 2.1 Parts of the Human Vocal Tract [Image description]

 While vowels do not require any modifications to the airflow, the production of consonants requires it.
 This obstruction is produced by bringing some parts of the vocal tract into contact.
-These places of contact are known as .
+These places of contact are known as places of articulation.
 As seen in Figure 2.2, there are a number of places of articulation for the lips, teeth, and tongue.
 Sometimes the articulators touch each other as in the case of the two lips coming together to produce [b].
 At other times, two articulators come into contact as when the lower lip folds back into the upper teeth to produce [f].
 The tongue can touch different parts of the vocal tract to produce a variety of consonants by touching the teeth, the alveolar ridge, hard palate or soft palate (or velum).

 image description linked to in caption